wso2/docs-is/en/docs/concepts/intro-authentication.md

 ### User Identity
 The way in which a user can be uniquely identified is called ‘User Identity’.
 A user’s identity can differ on the platform and the use case.
-In the digital world a single user can have different identities as user name, user id, email id, biometric information and etc.
+In the digital world a single user can have different identities such as user name, user id, email id, biometric information and etc.

 ### Authentication
 Simply **Authentication** is validating the user’s identity.
 In the user